 Coding in All Schools and Grades

 When I was in 1st grade, Mrs. Hathaway taught us how to write our letters on the paper with big wide solid lines with the broken lines in between.
-The paper was super thick and ripped if you tried to erase anything.
-Using a pencil was still a magical act.
+The paper was very thin and ripped if you tried to erase anything.

-Yet they they never had a required class in coding.
 There are some electives here and there and sometimes in some schools there are AP classes where kids get to take a crack at it.
 There are some schools that take it more seriously and offer it as a part of a math curriculum or a project.
-But's not a standard, every student requirement in public schools in the US.
+But's not a standard that every student is required to complete.

 With any system that seeks to implement change there are a lot of reasons and challenges.